Bloooooooooob/Bailey-GitHub-Playground/navigation/about.md

 permalink: /about/
 ---

-This is my super cool and awesome GitHub playground made by me the one and only Bailey Raz Leeder.
-Captain of the improv team, junior at Del Norte High School, and lover of lasagna.
+Hi, I'm Bailey Leeder.
+I am a junior at Del Norte High School in the AP Computer Science Principles class and I am creating this website as a first dive into computer science.